itsallgonewrong/itsallgonewrong.github.io/start-small.md

     Start small and optimise for learning.
 Give the team space to figure things out and test their riskiest assumptions.
 Deliver value quickly and continuously.
 Avoid false certainty.
 </div>

-By doing these thing you will able to:
-- quickly respond to emerging challenges, needs and market changes.
+**By doing these things you will able to** quickly respond to emerging challenges, needs and market changes, reduce risk and deliver value sooner
-- reduce risk
-- deliver value sooner

 **A leader who starts small, tests and learns fast**
 - Invests in understanding problems